layilin/SP23-33852/_excerpts/climate.md

 - The drooping plants revive; ten thousand blooms,
 - Which, with their fragrant scents, perfume the air,
 - Burst into being; while the Canes put on
 - Glad Nature's liveliest robe, the vivid green.
 [375]

+[^f28n1]: Nymphs of springs, rivers, and lakes in Greek mythology.

 ---